EO4GEO: Skills development and capacity building in the space / geo-information sector in Europe.

-Planetek will have the task of analyzing and understanding the dynamics in progress and future trends, in order to draw up guidelines.
+Planetek has the task of analyzing and understanding the dynamics in progress and future trends, in order to draw up guidelines.
 In brief, the task includes an analysis of the trends, challenges and opportunities of Earth observation and the Space sector in general in the coming years in Europe, aimed at identifying training needs and future professional profiles able to meet the employment needs of the next years.

 Amongst the actions to be implemented in this context, one can mention:

 - The creation and the regular update of an ontology-based body of knowledge for the space/geospatial sector;

 - The development of a dynamic collaborative platform;